bnel1201/pediatricIQphantoms/docs/source/usage.rst

     python make_phantoms.py configs/multiple_recon_kernels.toml

-The key difference here is in the config :file
+The key difference here is in the config file

 .. code-block:: toml